·StorageOwnerAdvisor Team

 Mistake 4: Skipping Insurance and Documentation

 Photograph the unit before, during, and after the sale.
 Document who removed the items and when.
-If a winning bidder later claims something was missing or damaged, your photos and chain-of-custody log are the only thing standing between you and a claim.
+If a winning bidder later claims something was missing or damaged, your photos and chain of custody log are the only thing standing between you and a claim.

 Mistake 5: Mishandling Excess Proceeds